m-lamonaca/programming-notes/JavaScript/JavaScript.md

 array.push(item);  //add item to array array.pop();  // remove and return last item

-array.join("separator");  // constuct a string from the items of the array, sepatated by SEPARATOR array.find(item => condition); // returns the value of the first element in the provided array that satisfies the provided testing function array.fill(value, start, end);  // filla an array with the passed value
+array.join("separator");  // construct a string from the items of the array, separated by SEPARATOR array.find(item => condition); // returns the value of the first element in the provided array that satisfies the provided testing function array.fill(value, start, end);  // fills an array with the passed value

 // https://stackoverflow.com/a/37601776